How to Protect and Increase Your Waterloo Region Home's Value For Less

 Because the kitchen is usually the heart of anyone's home, it's simple to see why it's such a big selling point for buyers.

-Repainting cabinets, adding a backsplash, and repainting the sink are all inexpensive and practical kitchen upgrades.
+Repainting cabinets, adding a backsplash, and replacing outdated or unattractive hardware are all inexpensive and practical kitchen upgrades.
 If your appliances are old and energy efficient, consider replacing them.

 Buyers, especially younger ones, are increasingly concerned about energy efficiency and a better fridge, stove or even thermostat will help them envision saving both money and hassle if they buy your home.